Learn about Seattle's dynamic history at MOHAI, in a spectacular location on South Lake Union.

 MOHAI: Seattle History Theater.

-12. See how the first settlers radically changed Seattle's landscape, by leveling hills and carving out ship canals.
+12. Discover how the first settlers radically changed Seattle's landscape, by leveling hills and carving out ship canals.

 Explore the exhibit rooms on the second floor of MOHAI that follow a chronological timeline of Seattle history.